Joint pain is one of the common issues women face as they move through mid-life.

 So what can we do about joint pain and swollen joints?

 Prevention is always better, but the tips below will help even if you have experienced joint pains for many years.

 1. Hormone Balance

 Bringing back balance to your hormone levels is the best method as this addresses the root cause of the problem.
-40+ is a herbal remedy clinically proven to balance women’s hormones and alleviate symptoms of declining estrogen.
-You can read more about it here.

 A diet rich in minerals and anti-inflammatory fruits and vegetables.
 Calcium is a key bone nutrient and estrogen is very important for calcium metabolism.
 For calcium to be properly absorbed it is important to have the right balance with magnesium.
 Leafy green vegetables, fruit, nuts and whole grains are important whole food sources.

 “Life expectancy would grow by leaps and bounds if green vegetables smelled as good as bacon.”
 Doug Larsen, Newspaper Columnist.

 The spice turmeric, which contains anti-inflammatory curcuminoids is well researched for relief of joint pain.